hurak/QuantizedStateSystems/docs/src/examples.md

 with the initial condition ``x(0) = 5``.

-The model is given by the right-hand side of the state equation and the initial state
+We enter the model, that is, the function on the right-hand side of the state equation and the initial state in Julia as simply as

 ```julia
 f = (x,u,t) -> (x-2t*x^2)/(1+t)
 x₀ = 5.0
 ```
-The time interval
+The time interval is entered as a tuple of the initial and final time

 ```julia
 tspan = (0.0,2.0)